burz/slacknot/README.md

 long you spend on each problem in order to gain interesting information about your study habits.

-slacknot! was built during the 36-hour hackathon HopHacks.
+slacknot! was built during the 36-hour hackathon HopHacks (release 1.0 is the result).

 Author: Anthony Burzillo